serena0012/alx-low_level_programming/0x03-debugging/README.md

-This program prints the largest of three integers.
+ create a file named 0-main.c.
+This file must test that the function positive_or_negative() gives the correct output when given a case of 0.